 Dilaudid Cough Syrup Side Effects

-Note: This page contains information about the side effects of guaifenesin / hydromorphone.
-Some of the dosage forms included on this document may not apply to the brand name Dilaudid Cough Syrup.
+Note: This document contains side effect information about guaifenesin / hydromorphone.
+Some dosage forms listed on this page may not apply to the brand name Dilaudid Cough Syrup.

 Nervous system side effects of guaifenesin have included dizziness and headache.
 Central nervous system adverse effects of hydromorphone have included mental depression, dizziness, lightheadedness, respiratory depression (which is sometimes fatal), stupor, delirium, somnolence, agitation, and dysphoria.[Ref]